causalMedAnalysis/causalMedAnalysis.github.io/README.md

 1. Start with the book to understand methods for analyzing causal mediation.
 2. Install the Stata module or R package following the instructions above.
-3. Use the replication files to run the scripts and implement the workflow in the book.
+3. Use the replication files to run the scripts and implement the workflow from the book.
 4. Adapt the code to your own data and applications.

 ---